-Upon arriving at the facility, the vehicle containing the package(s) will normally be placed either in the Truck Bay located in the loading/unloading area or on the asphalt pad located on the south side of the facility.
+Upon arriving at the facility, the vehicle containing the package(s) will normally be placed either in the Truck Bay or the loading/unloading area on the asphalt pad located on the south side of the facility.
 At this point, a forklift will normally unload the packages and transport them to the proper area of the facility.